gsdlab/claferIG/README.md

      --alloysolution                           Convert Alloy solution to a
                                                Clafer solution.
   -b --bitwidth=INTEGER                        Set the bitwidth for integers.
+  -m --maxint=INTEGER                          Set the bitwidth for integers
+                                               based on the largest required
+                                               number.
+Overrides --bitwidth
+                                               argument.
   -u --useuids                                 Use unique clafer names in the
                                                Clafer solution.
      --addtypes                                Add colon/reference types to